 Organized by an international organization, the IPC, in partnership with the IFTEC, the SNESE and numerous expert suppliers, it is a qualifying competition for the world final.

-The electronics industry in France switches to the Industry of the Future:
+The electronics industry in France is stepping up to the Industry of the Future: